 Tracker is an aluminum boat manufacturer that sells in Bass Pro Shops around the country.
 They have a lineup of bass boats, deep-v hull boats, and jon boats.

 They build affordable, high-quality boats.
 The Bass Tracker Classic XL comes standard with a trolling motor, color fishfinder, and the ability to mount up to 50 HP.
-In this boat, you will find a no-frills version of any fishing amenity you would want – plenty of storage, large casting platforms, live well, and rod holders.
+In this boat, you will find a no-frills version of any fishing amenity you would want – plenty of storage space and other storage compartments, large casting platforms, live well, and holders for fishing rods.

 - Dry Weight – 982 lbs. with a 40 HP outboard.
 The boat comes standard with 40 HP, but you could choose up to 50 HP for a little more speed.